SHOWING DOGS FOR BEGINNERS

 What about breeding you ask?

-Just like Shibas aren't the dog for everyone, breeding shouldn't be done by everyone.
+Whoa, whoa, whoa!
+Let's put on the breaks for a minute.
+Just like Shibas aren't the dog for everyone, breeding shouldn't be done by just anyone.
 It may seem like breeding your own show dog is the obvious progression after showing your dogs in the breed ring and performance events.
 Owning and showing one or two dogs is completely different then breeding a litter, keeping a puppy from the litter or owning a stud dog and 5 females (that all fight.)
 Breeding ads considerable expense to the hobby.
 Plans must be made for construction of a proper whelping area away from the hustle and bustle of active family.
 Then a safe puppy proofed area for pups to play, with an easy to clean floor and a similar covered area out doors safe from predators.
 There is veterinary care starting before conception.
 The list goes on and on.
 I like this article that compares several ways people become "breeders."
 If you are serious about breeding a litter ask an experienced breeder to mentor you.
 Be present for several of her litters before you strike out on your own.
 Asking for help is not a weakness but a strength in my opinion.
 Even after almost 40 years breeding several different breeds of dog I still have several go to gals when it comes to questions I have about breeding, whelping litters, stud dog management and contractual agreements.
 Only experience teaches us about some of the more rare, weird circumstance that can occur and someone I know may have had that happen to them before.
 A few phone calls and one of the gals will help me through this mess that ALWAYS happens after vet clinic hours.
-Sometimes you just need a friend to talk dogs with or a shoulder to cry on.
+Sometimes you just need a friend to talk dogs with or a shoulder to cry on when puppies don't survive.
 Still I feel blessed to enjoy the animals and have such wonderful friends.

 Everyone has nerves.
 It always helps me to remember everyone out there is nervous, even the professionals get nervous sometimes!
 The steward is nervous because she wants to be the best steward to the judge she can.
 Even the judge can be nervous about their ring times being on schedule so even the judge is being judged on their performance!
 Just about EVERYONE at the show is nervous about something.
 This can bring out the worst in people but on the flip side there are many kind and generous people willing to help newcomers gain the skill and confidence they need to be successful in the ring.

-It takes all kinds to run the world and the same is true for the dog show world so don't let the buggers get you down on showing your dog.
-I think a well timed comeback to a mean person always stops them in their track so just having a though in your mind of what you will say to anyone who criticizes your performance will keep you smiling.
-But I have a bit on the wicked side....tee hee.
+It takes all kinds to run the world and the same is true for the dog show world.
+There is constructive criticism and there is just plain mean.
+Don't let the buggers get you down on showing your dog.
+Instead feel sorry for them for have being hurt in the past and feeling the need to pass on unkindness.
+They aren't happy people.
+To combat the inevitable be prepared.
+I think a well timed comeback to a mean person always stops them in their tracks.
+Just having a though in your mind of what you will say to anyone who truly criticizes you or your dog will keep you smiling.
+But then I have a bit of a wicked side....tee hee.
+This is an unfortunate part of the dog show game.

 Remember it's a DOG SHOW so showmanship is involved.
 Professionals can make a bad dog look better.
 Study what they do.
 Read their generous blogs and articles.
 It is your job to buy the best dog you can and present that dog in an equally skilled level to the best of your ability and that skill just doesn't come overnight.
-Studying sports psychology really helped me across the board in my showmanship.
+Studying sports psychology really helped me across the board in my showmanship and in my attitude.
 I also know there's no point in being upset by being beaten by a better dog.
 Nobody can win ALL the time.
 It just doesn't work that way.
 So learning to be a gracious loser is important.
 At the same time, don't bother showing a dog with obvious faults.
 Know what breed "type" means.
-Don't show a dog when his coat is incomplete.
+Don't show a dog when his coat isn't in top condition.
 Don't show your dog if it is frightened of ring procedure and may bite or soil the ring.
 If you and your dog are prepared for the ring you will have a much better experience.

 Dogs move in and out of competition as they win or lose and you will not compete against the same dogs all the time.
 Timing in placing a dog in the ring is important.
 Find out who the current competition will be.
 If you would be competing against a dog (or person) you will no doubt lose to the majority of the time just waiting for that dog to finish his championship and move out of the classes opens the door for your dog to step in if you feel he will win against the remaining dogs.
 Sometimes you have to wait for a dog to mature before you show her.
 Other times it's good to get a 6 month old puppy in the ring if she has a good coat and looks so darned cute a judge can't help but admire her.
 After they blow the puppy coat it can be 6 months to a year before they look competitive again.
 NEVER present a dog to a judge when it is not in top form and condition.
 It is a waste of money and everyone watching on will always remember that sad presentation.

-A mentor can point you to the best products, the best reading, the best videos, all the best resources to help you learn how to show your own dog effectively in the ring.
+A great mentor will point you to the best products, the best reading, the best videos, all the best resources to help you learn how to show your own dog effectively in the ring.

 KAWAKO is now KAWANOKO SHIBA INU